smartninja/WD2/14 - React/README.md

 }
 ```

-Also let's remove all the base CSS that we can find in the `index.css` file.
+Also let's remove all the base CSS that we can find in the `src/index.css` file.

 ## Create your first component

 React apps are built by creating components that communicate amongst each other.
 A component is part of reusable code that creates a part of the user interface.
-Let's create our first component in the `App.js` file:
+Let's create our first component in the `App.jsx` file:

 ```jsx
 import './App.css';